Stanford Cardinal women's soccer

-The Stanford Cardinal women's soccer team represent Stanford University in the Pac-12 Conference of NCAA Division I soccer.
+The Stanford Cardinal women's soccer team represents Stanford University in the Atlantic Coast Conference of NCAA Division I soccer.
 Home games are played at Laird Q. Cagan Stadium, located on the university's campus in Palo Alto.
 Paul Ratcliffe has coached the Cardinal since 2003, winning Pac-12 Coach of the Year eight times.
-During his tenure as head coach, the team won the 2011, 2017, and 2019 NCAA Division I Women's Soccer Tournament and nine Pac-12 titles, played in nine College Cup tournaments, and reached five NCAA Division I finals.
+During his tenure as head coach, the team won the 2011, 2017, and 2019 national championships, and nine Pac-12 titles, played in nine College Cup tournaments, and reached five NCAA Division I tournament finals.

 Five Stanford Cardinal players have been awarded the Hermann Trophy, which is awarded annually to the top college soccer player: Kelley O'Hara (2009), Christen Press (2010), Teresa Noyola (2011), Andi Sullivan (2017) and Catarina Macario (2018).